lemlac/mulem/docs/reference.md

 ~ + 5 + 6
 ```

 Indentation is lenient with expression splitting.
-As long as there's a backslash (`\`) in between two tokens in an expression, then it belongs to the same expression.
+As long as there's a tilde (`~`) in between two tokens in an expression, then it belongs to the same expression.

 ```
 do